Team Type 1 was established with the mission to “instill hope and inspiration for people around the world affected by diabetes.”

 Even before his involvement with TT1, Sego has been deeply rooted in increasing awareness for the type 1 community.
 Having gone to Congress multiple times to speak to U.S. representatives and senators, he has made news for type 1 diabetes with the passing of the Safe at School Act, or “Hunter’s Law,” a piece of legislation that now allows all students to carry and administer supplies wherever they are.

 Sego hopes that with the continuous improvements in technology and resources, there will be more progress made in developing countries where access to medicine and diabetes education is lacking.

 William Bridgeman is from Columbus, IN and currently plays soccer at Hanover College.
 Prior to his type 1 diagnosis at the age of nine, Bridgeman remembers being sick for a week.
 What felt like the stomach flu led to more serious care after he lost 20 pounds.
-He remembers having a strong sensation to go swimming, which is a feeling many say they experience during diagnosis.
+He remembers having a strong urge to go swimming, which is a feeling many say they experience during diagnosis.
 At diagnosis, his blood sugar levels read higher than 1,000.

 Playing soccer since he was 5 years old, Bridgeman was getting ready to start on a travel team when he was diagnosed.
 Despite his condition, he continued playing.
 He was also a Cub Scout, but decided to give it up to dedicate more time to managing his diabetes and playing soccer.
 Since Bridgeman’s doctor also lived with type 1 diabetes and played soccer, Bridgeman never felt limited by his condition.
 To him it was just one more thing he needed to manage.